 It showed up with other characters too.
 Vachon lost a hand in the plane crash in 'Black Buddha', and LaCroix survived being impaled by a flaming torch in the pilot, though we only find that out in season 2.

 Any of the angels in Supernatural, particularly in Castiel's case.
 He's been beaten, impaled, carved up, shot, thrown through walls, hung on a meat hook, and always ends up perfectly fine until he's human.
 Then he realizes just how much it sucks not to have awesome angelic healing powers.
-Averted in that demons don't heal, they just push the bodies they inhabit to their limits.
+Averted by demons, who don't actually heal the bodies they possess.
+Their unwilling hosts will die once the demon leaves them if the body sustained lethal damage at any point.

 This is the day after Cameron has been blown up, run over, pulled a metal spike out of her head, pressed between two trucks and staple-gunned the wounds on her face closed.
 John, by contrast, has "only" been in a car accident, and already she's looking much less injured than him.